rwjblue/ember-cli-content-security-policy/README.md

 * `contentSecurityPolicy` -- This is an object that is used to build the final header value.
 Each key/value in this object is converted into a key/value pair in the resulting header value.

+* `contentSecurityPolicyMetatag` -- If true a meta tag will be injected into the head of index.html.
+Default: false.

+  `<meta http-equiv="Content-Security-Policy" content="{csp-directives}"/>`

 The default `contentSecurityPolicy` value is:

 ```javascript